Law Firm Representing Families Seeking Adoption Services In Orange County For Over 10 Years

 An adoption is an exciting experience; one that can be transformative for child and parent.
 At Sarieh Law Offices, our attorneys view it as a privilege to be part of such a special process.
 Our goal is to protect your interests throughout the adoption process, while maximizing your chances of enjoying a smooth adoption that’s wrapped up in a timely manner.

 The family law attorneys of Sarieh Law Offices work with clients throughout Los Angeles and the greater Orange County area.
 Certified by the State Bar of California as specialists in family law, our attorneys can also assist with other matters, such as child custody agreements, child visitation agreements, guardianships, divorces, child support and more.
-Contact us today to arrange a free, confidential consultation by calling (714) 542-6200.
+Contact us today to arrange a free, confidential case evaluation by calling (714) 542-6200.